UEFA Champions League venue changes

 08/02/2021: Mönchengladbach vs Manchester City

-UEFA can confirm that the UEFA Champions League round of 16 first leg match between Borussia VfL 1900 Mönchengladbach and Manchester City FC will now take place at the Puskás Aréna in Budapest.
+UEFA can confirm that the UEFA Champions League round of 16 first leg match between Borussia Mönchengladbach and Manchester City will now take place at the Puskás Aréna in Budapest.
 The date of the match (24 February 2021) and kick-off time (21:00 CET) will remain the same.

-UEFA would like to thank Borussia VfL 1900 Mönchengladbach and Manchester City FC for their close cooperation and support, as well as the Hungarian Football Federation for their assistance and agreeing to host the match in question.Europa League venue change
+UEFA would like to thank Mönchengladbach and Manchester City for their close cooperation and support, as well as the Hungarian Football Federation for their assistance and agreeing to host the match in question.Europa League venue change

 07/02/2021: Leipzig vs Liverpool